Configuration

 });

 A slot is a time unit available for booking.
-Available slots for cards are displayed for the next five days starting from the current day or from the start date from the filter.
+The widget displays available slots for six days (four on narrow screens), starting from the current day or from the start date selected in the filter.

 const data = [